Your Planting Zone is:

 The Pink Weigela shrub is one of the most popular plants to grow in a garden.
 It grows best in hardiness zones 4 to 8, though some cultivars can grow either north or south of these zones.
 The benefits of this plant in the landscape depend on its habit and how tall it grows, as varieties can grow from 1 to 8 feet tall with a spread of up to 6 feet.
 The smaller varieties, which are low and grow in mounds, can be planted in smaller areas along the edges of walkways.

 Another reason to plant these bushes is that they attract pollinators such as butterflies, and the deer tend to avoid them.
-These shrubs also tolerate erosion, clayey soil, and air pollution, which makes them suitable for a city or town garden.
+These also tolerate erosion, clayey soil, and air pollution, which makes them suitable for a city or town garden.
 They are easy to grow and easy to transplant.
-The best time to plant this shrub is after it falls and goes dormant.
+The best time to plant this bush is after it falls and goes dormant.